ismet-sancakli/pythonProjects/README.md

-I will write my project for the beginner level python learners.
+I will write my projects for beginner python learners.